 During the last few months I have given some introductory talks on international migration in Asia and Europe.
 I had a couple of requests to share the animated chord diagrams that I created for others to use in their teaching materials.
-These are below, along with some extra plots for Africa and the Americas (Northern, Central and Southern America as well as the Caribbean.)
+These are below, along with some extra plots for Africa, the Americas (Northern, Central and Southern America as well as the Caribbean) and Oceania.

 Note: you might have to right click, select show controls and hit play to start the animations depending on your browsers - right clicking can also allow you to access controls on the play back speed.

 - Underlying migration flows might form different patterns as migrants might not be moving from their country of birth.

 - Migrant populations can decrease from deaths as well as outward migration.

 As in my previous post on animated chord diagrams I used the

 circlize package in R to produce each chord diagrams for each frame of the animation and

 tweenr for the intermediate data.
 The country flags were added using the

 magick to read in the multipage PDF file of plots over time and